 The area of Terra Sierpe at the Osa peninsula in Costa Rica.

-This project was kicked off in March 2017, during a visit of the area by Shore CSR Manager and sustainability consultancy Bluesensus and a two-day workshop with all local stakeholders involved, supported by GIZ.
+This project was kicked off in March 2017, during a visit of the area by sustainability consultancy Bluesensus and a two-day workshop with all local stakeholders involved, supported by GIZ.
 A rough timetable was set and responsibilities were identified and assigned.
 A suitable area will be defined.
-Local follow-up will be done by Shore’s Rainbow Export Processing.
+Local follow-up will be done by Rainbow Export Processing.

 Mangrove restoration of up to 30ha in the Sundarbans area, a natural region in southern Bangladesh and the extreme southern part of the Indian state of West Bengal.